 Microform Collection This collection in the Reserve Area contains Native American resources, Supreme Court Records & Briefs, and various other archival materials.
 The microform reader/printer/scanner is available free of charge; please ask at the Reference Desk.

 Rice Collection The Raymond F. Rice Collection, located on the Fifth Floor, has been provided by the late Raymond F. Rice, Class of '08 and a former member of the School of Law Faculty, for the use of the faculty, judges, members of the practicing bar and visiting scholars.

 The Rice Collection includes selected United States and Kansas primary materials, selected primary search materials and major law reviews.
 Some treatises and dictionaries are also provided for use in the Rice Room.

 The Wheat Law Library showcases collections of interest in several display cases throughout the library.
-Displays include Recent Faculty Publications and a collection of International Publications.
+Displays include Recent Faculty Publications (near the library entrance) and a collection of International Publications (on 4th floor).
 We encourage visitors to come in and view the displays in person.

 Note: the following links will open in a new browser tab: